yext/answers-search-ui/README.md

 ANSWERS.addComponent('Pagination', {
   // Required, the selector for the container element where the component will be injected
   container: '.pagination-component',
+  // Required*, the vertical for pagination, *if omitted, will fall back to the search base config
+  verticalKey: 'verticalKey',
-  // Display a double arrow allowing users to jump to the first page of results
+  // Optional, display a double arrow allowing users to jump to the first page of results
   showFirst: true,
-  // Display a double arrow allowing users to jump to the last page of results
+  // Optional, display a double arrow allowing users to jump to the last page of results
   showLast: true,
-  // Label for a page of results
+  // Optional, label for a page of results
   pageLabel: 'Page'
 });
 ```

 ## FilterBox Component

+This component is only for Vertical pages.

 The FilterBox component shows a list of filters to apply to a search.